-PMFS tuition rates are set annually by the School Committee, the governing board of the school.
+PMFS tuition rates are approved annually by the School Committee, the governing board of the school.
 Holding tuition increases to a minimum is a matter of priority for the School Committee, balanced with its responsibility for the long-term health of the school.
-In the past 5 years annual tuition increases have been around 5%.
+For 2020-21, the School is pleased to announce there will be no increase in tuition.

 We appreciate the investment that our families make to provide a strong foundation for their child’s future through their commitment to joining the Plymouth Meeting Friends School community.